How to Start a Business in Washington

 How much does it cost to get a Washington state business license?

-To file a Washington Business License Application (Form 700-028), most businesses will be charged $90.
+In most cases it costs $50 to file a Business License Application (Form 700-028).
 However, if your business requires a local license and/or a professional license, you will have additional fees.
-For example, if you’re a scrap metal worker in Snohomish, you’ll pay $90 for your state license, $1250 for your Scrap Metal Processor License, $5 for your first Scrap Metal Processor License Plate, and a minimum of $25 for your local business license.
-That’s a grand total of $1370.
+For example, if you’re a scrap metal worker in Snohomish, you’ll pay $50 for your state license, $1250 for your Scrap Metal Processor License, $5 for your first Scrap Metal Processor License Plate, and a minimum of $25 for your local business license.
+That’s a grand total of $1330.

 How do I get a professional license in Washington?